 Grogan Creek Falls

-You'll need to scurry down a the hill to get to the bottom of the falls, but it's not bad at all, and there is a clear and easy to follow trail.
+You'll need to scurry down a hill to get to the bottom of the falls, but it's not bad at all, and there is a clear and easy to follow trail.

 Grogan Creek falls is simply gorgeous.
 Water cascades about 20' over a gradual rock base, that is covered in moss.
 The water forms vertical lines as it flows over the rock and moss, and down onto even small cascades below.
-The flow isn't super heavy, and makes great sounds as it flows in the pool at it's base.
+The flow isn't super heavy and makes great sounds as it flows in the pool at its base.

 Return to the Pisgah Center for Wildlife Education parking areas the same way you came.